TangYanYee/TangYanYee/README.md

 - Please don't.
 Thanks.
 Unless you need a hardworking employee: yytangad@connect.ust.hk

 ---

-> “Keep learning, keep building, keep smiling.” 😄
+### “Keep learning, keep building, keep smiling.” 😄
 This scentence is by AI.
-Amber: Keep eating shit, keep headache, keep coding.
+### Amber: Keep eating shit, keep headache, keep coding. 😄
 All the best to all of the people.
-Hope the world is peace with many love and joy.
-Hope AI get the prompt and do 100% what we want them to do.
-Develop code with no bug, and can replace Amber.
-Hopefully one day I can skill myself into a agent so that I can duplicate 10 Amber to solve all problems.
+Hope the world is peace with many love and joy.😄 Hope AI get the prompt and do 100% what we want them to do.
+Develop code with no bug, and can replace Amber.😄 Hopefully one day I can skill myself into a agent so that I can duplicate 10 Amber to solve all problems.😄